arpitk007/Friends-Of-Meditation.github.io/README.md

 # friends-of-meditation.github.io

-this is a demo website homepage. html,CSS,javascript and Bootstrap technology used in this.
+this is bascially fronted main page demo website homepage. html,CSS,javascript and Bootstrap technology used in this.